Rush1patel/Rush1patel/README.md

 </p>

-Hi, I'm **Rush Patel**, a passionate **student developer** on an exhilarating journey through the world of code and innovation!
+Hi, I'm **Rushi Patel**, a passionate **student developer** on an exhilarating journey through the world of code and innovation!
 I thrive on tackling challenges, building cool stuff, and continuously expanding my horizons in technology.

 ---